Kevin D. Breault

 Kevin D. Breault is an American sociologist and Professor of Sociology at Middle Tennessee State University, who researches in the areas of social epidemiology, suicide, homicide, religion in America, and Émile Durkheim.
-He serves as Editor-in-Chief of Sociological Spectrum.
+He is Editor-in-Chief of Sociological Spectrum.

 Biography

-Breault earned his secondary school diploma at Woodstock Country School, South Woodstock, Vermont, his B.A. degree from Reed College, his M.A. from the University of Washington, and in 1986 his Ph.D. degree at the University of Chicago.
+Breault earned his B.A. degree from Reed College, his M.A. from the University of Washington, and in 1986 his Ph.D. degree at the University of Chicago.

-Breault began his academic career at the University of Cincinnati as Assistant Professor of Sociology (1985–1987), Fellow at the Center for Advanced Study in the Behavior Sciences, Stanford University (1987), Ogburn-Stouffer Fellow at the University of Chicago (1987–1988).
-He was then appointed Assistant Professor of Sociology and Psychiatry at Washington University in St. Louis (1988–1991).
-After the sociology program at Washington University was closed, he worked as a Visiting Assistant Professor of Sociology at University of Illinois at Chicago, Assistant Professor of Sociology at Austin Peay State University (1992–1994), Associate Professor of Sociology at Austin Peay (1994–1998), Sociology Chair at Austin Peay State University (1997–1998).
-He was appointed Associate Professor of Sociology at Middle Tennessee State University in 1999, and promoted in 2001 to Professor.
+Breault began his academic career at the University of Cincinnati as assistant professor of sociology (1985–1987), Fellow at the Center for Advanced Study in the Behavior Sciences, Stanford University (1987), Ogburn-Stouffer Fellow at the University of Chicago (1987–1988).
+He was then appointed assistant professor of Sociology and Psychiatry in the Arts and Sciences at Washington University in St. Louis (1988–1991).
+After, he worked as a visiting assistant professor of sociology at University of Illinois at Chicago, assistant professor of Sociology at Austin Peay State University (1992–1994), Associate Professor of Sociology at Austin Peay (1994–1998), Sociology chair at Austin Peay State University (1997–1998).
+He was appointed associate professor of sociology at Middle Tennessee State University in 1999, and promoted in 2001 to Professor.

 He served as Co-Editor-in-Chief of Sociological Spectrum (2011–2013), and since 2014 serves as the journal's Editor-in-Chief.
-He has served as President of the Mid-South Sociological Association (2016-2017).
+He has served as President of the Mid-South Sociological Association (2016–2017).

 He has independently published a young adult novel entitled With Wings to Fly, Bloomington, IN, 1st Books, 1999, and is a noted birder and has a top 5 ranking in the American Birding Association on the "Total Ticks" list.